ArianAminoleslami/OHDP-Q/Basic details sheets/DAD/README.md

 We only added variables from StgDAD1 file.
 There are a few variable name inconsistencies in different fiscal years.
 So, for the basic details sheets we splitted the data into 2010-2021 and 2022-2023 DAD files.
 Specifically, ADHRECORD_KEY is different in the two.
+HDP_PTN as the unique identifier that enables individual-level linkage across different tables has values as "-99" for some records.
+We curated them as "NA" as the value does not represent a unuqie individual and might cause miscalcualtions in cohort creation and linkage.